rnrand/gpt-lean/README.md

 # gpt-lean
-A repository of lean problems for GPT-4 to attempt
+A repository of proof assistant problems for GPT-4 to attempt.